owid/sdg-tracker.org/pages/global-partnerships.md

   global, regional, national and local level.

-  The UN has defined 19 "Targets" and 25 "Indicators" for SDG 17.
-Targets specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+  The UN has defined 19 _Targets_ and 25 _Indicators_ for SDG 17.
+Targets
+  specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
 Below we quote the original text of all targets and show the data on the agreed Indicators.